 - Could be more water-resistant

 As far as I’m concerned, this particular Arc’teryx garment is an ideal example of how a softshell jacket needs to look and feel.
-While the model favors breathability over weather protection, it is more than capable of withstanding light precipitation and moderate winds.
+While the model favors breathability over weather protection, it can withstand light precipitation and moderate winds.